What interface for a modern application?

 Disadvantages

 Compatibility limited.
-Requires practically the presence of WPF or WinRT (Windows 8).
+Requires practically the presence of WPF or WinRT but not on Windows 10 and Core .NET.

 Evolutions